AlineCoutinho/site/content/authors/admin/_index.md

 ---

 Welcome to my website!
+Thank you for visiting.

 I am an economic sociologist, a researcher at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
 I design Equity, Diversity and Inclusion (EDI) solutions and tools to help Canadian policymakers identify best paths to transition to a decarbonized, sustainable, and more equitable future.

 **Research**